woodxiang/supreium-headless-gl/README.md

 ```

 ## Install
-Installing headless-gl on a supported platform is a snap using one of the prebuilt binaries.
-Just type,
+Installing `headless-gl` on a supported platform is a snap using one of the prebuilt binaries.
+Using [npm](https://www.npmjs.com/) run the command,

 ```
 npm install gl
 ```

 And you are good to go!
 If your system is not supported, then please see the [development](#system-dependencies) section on how to configure your build environment.
+Patches to improve support are always welcome!

 ## API

-### Context creation
+`headless-gl` exports exactly one function which you can use to create a WebGL context,

 #### `var gl = require('gl')(width, height[, options])`
 Creates a new `WebGLRenderingContext` with the given parameters.